 2. Scalability and Flexibility

 Unlike traditional data centers, AWS offers unlimited flexibility and scalability.
 AWS’s cloud automation is one such tool that provides on-demand scaling.
 With this benefit, organizations are saved from planning their own infrastructure roadmap and seeing their potential failure.
+Furthermore, users of AWS applications also benefit from the low-cost migration services provided by Amazon, which ensures that the existing infrastructure can be moved seamlessly to AWS.

 3. Little or No Investment